joshcanhelp/josh-to-11/content/md/post/158-10-tools-to-create-your-own-social-media-network.md

 # 10 Tools to Create Your Own Social Network

 My cousin got a hold of me to talk about building something for her company to use that would help them with internal communication.
-We talked about a few obvious options – Facebook, Google Groups, Linkedin – but none of them fit the bill.
+We talked about a few obvious options – Facebook, Google Groups, LinkedIn – but none of them fit the bill.
 I decided to do a little research (with some help) and came up with a list of options for people looking to build their own social media network for promotion or internal communication.
 We tried a few out and if you have experience with any of the others, please [leave a comment](#commentform) and let us know what you thought.

 **Side note:** The most important thing to think about before going down any of these routes is “what am I trying to do with this thing?”
 You could waste a lot of time starting accounts and learning platforms before you either found what you’re looking for or quit in frustration.
 A few questions to ask:

 - Is this a public group or a private one?
 If it’s private, make sure the platform has the privacy controls you need and set these up **first**.
 - What will you actually use it for?
 Think about what you already do, not what you think you might do.
-- Would a Linkedin group work?
+- Would a LinkedIn group work?
 A Facebook page?
 A Twitter hash?
 Going to the where the people already are drastically increases the chance this group will take off.

 OK, on with the tools…